iamshreeram/scala-starter/README.md

 software by composing pure functions, avoiding shared state, mutable data, and side-effects.
 Functional programming is declarative rather than imperative, and application state flows through pure functions.
-Contrast with object oriented programming, where application state is usually shared and colocated with methods in objects.
+Contrast with object oriented programming, where application state is usually shared and co-located with methods in objects.

 Functional programming is a programming paradigm, meaning